- home »

 3 Key Facts About Your Pet's Veterinary Care

-US dog and cat parents spent about $13 billion on veterinary care in 2010.
+US dog and cat parents spent more than $13 billion on veterinary care in 2012.

 Veterinarians reported that cost affected their clients' treatment decisions in 75% of 2009 cases.

 With veterinary costs increasing as more sophisticated treatments become